MBA Specializations 2025: Finance Tops Shiksha Poll with 32% Votes

 - Data plays a very important role in this field; students use tools like SQL, Python, and Tableau.

-- Demand is soaring in the era of AI, digital transformation, and decision intelligence.
+- Demand is going high in the AI era along with digital transformation and decision intelligence.

 - Best suited for the students who enjoy statistics, technology, and solving real-world problems with data.